chapeupreto/easy_rust/README.md

 And then Cargo will do the rest for you.
 Then you can start writing code like [this example code](https://docs.rs/rand/0.7.3/rand/) on the `rand` document website.
 To get to the documents you can click on the `docs` button in [the page on crates.io](https://crates.io/crates/rand).

 So that's enough about Cargo: we are still using just the Playground.
 Luckily, the Playground already has the top 100 crates installed.
-So you don't need to write in `cargo.toml` yet.
+So you don't need to write in `Cargo.toml` yet.
 On the Playground you can imagine that it has a long list like this with 100 crates:

 ```text
 [dependencies]